Types of Girl about the Globe – Budget GatG, Work & Volunteering GatG

-The world is literally your oyster when you can teach English.
+The world is literally your oyster when you teach English in another country.
 From Europe to Africa, Asia and Latin America, there are teaching placements around the globe.
+Teaching in foreign countries is a great way to earn and travel as a solo.
 South Korea is one of the popular countries due to its ongoing demand of English speakers.

 If you’ve always dreamt of living in Latin America, some countries allow you to teach on a tourist visa so you can teach and travel through the continent on a long extended trip, but you will need travel insurance as a tourist visa doesn’t usually allow you access to the country’s health care.
 In Mexico, you are granted a work visa for a teaching position meaning that you can enjoy the best of the country and brush up on your Spanish too.

 If North Africa is more your style, you can experience life in Morocco.
 Teaching English in this colourful, conservative country is usually in business or international schools, and is definitely an experience that you won’t forget.
 Or teach in Cambodia or Vietnam for an Asian experience where native English teachers are needed in language schools.
 You can save money here too due to a lower cost of living and then explore other gems of Southeast Asia when your placement finishes.